camunda/camunda-docs-manual/content/reference/rest/batch/get.md

     <td>Number</td>
     <td>
       Every batch execution job invokes the command executed by the batch
       <code>invocationsPerBatchJob</code> times.
-E.g. for a process instance
+E.g., for a process instance
       migration batch this specifies the number of process instances which are migrated per batch execution job.
     </td>